JaneliaSciComp/hortacloud/README.md

   ```
   createappimage.ps1
   ```
-  Keep in mind that once you start this step the builder instance begins the snapshotting process and it will not be usable until it completes.
+  Keep in mind that once you start this step the builder instance begins the snap shotting process and it will not be usable until it completes.
 After this is completed the AppStream image should be available and the builder will be in a stop state.
 To use it again you need to start it and then you can connect.

 * You can now safely close the AppStream session and return to the AppStream console.
 There you will see a new image in the image registry with a status of `Pending`.